-As the number one chosen care provider for home care in Derby with the Local Authority, you can feel confident and reassured that you are choosing the best home care support across Derby City, Derbyshire County and Stoke-on-Trent.
+As a chosen care provider for home care provision with a number of Local Authorities, you can feel confident and reassured that you are choosing the best home care support across Derby City, Derbyshire County, Stoke-on-Trent, Staffordshire, Lincolnshire and Leicestershire.

 Our founders and directors were carers themselves and still play an active role in their company.